uchicago-cs/cmsc22000/website/hw/help.rst

-Note: If you are uncomfortable sharing a meeting ID on the channel, simply specify that you would like the instructor/TA to send you a private message once they’re reading to see you, so you can then share a meeting ID with them privately.
+Note: If you are uncomfortable sharing a meeting ID on the channel, simply specify that you would like the instructor/TA to send you a private message once they’re ready to see you, so you can then share a meeting ID with them privately.

 When an instructor or TA joins your meeting, please share your screen